-- Cooler air inside the classroom during hot seasons.
-The indoor temperature remains at a comfortable level of 27-28 degree celsius.
+- Cooler air inside the classroom during the hot season.
+The indoor temperature remains at a comfortable level of 27-28 degree Celsius.

 - Cleaner air inside the classroom, with a much lower rate in CO2 and PM2.5.
 This means there is more oxygen supply and less polluting particles in the atmosphere, which can boost the performance of the students.
 1 2

 - 30% less energy consumption compared to standard air conditioners, thus providing a more environmentally friendly solution.

 - The air pressure inside classrooms equipped with the Fresh Air System remains higher than the outside air (making it a positive pressure room).
 This means when a door or window is opened, the inside air would be pushed out of the classroom, and unfiltered air would not be able to enter the room.

 - The Panyaden Fresh Air System will be a Learning Center, the first of its kind in Asia, for Panyaden students and the public to learn how to use environmental science to innovate sustainable engineering systems.

 The Panyaden Fresh Air System saves energy by using a thermal exchange process, using cooler temperatures underground.
 The steps this system follows are: